 Jeff Sackaroff serves as one of the Associate Directors of UCS and oversees the office's Employer Relations/Development functions.
 Jeff earned his BA in psychology from the University of Tennessee and his MEd in counseling from NC State University.
 Prior to coming to UNC in 2007, Jeff served as the Director of Undergraduate Career Services for the Poole College of Management at NC State University.
 His background also includes recruiting, human resources, and teen counseling.
 Jeff is an avid cook, reader, and runner; when not training for an upcoming 50 or 100 mile ultra-marathon, he can usually be found endlessly chasing after his 2 young sons.

-Sue Harbour serves as the Senior Assistant Director for Undergraduate Business Students.
-Ms. Harbour is the liaison to the Kenan-Flagler Business School and holds office hours in Kenan-Flagler as well as UCS.
-When she’s not on campus, she enjoys time with her family, shopping, running, reading and eating.
-Sue was born and raised in Southern California.
-Sue moved to North Carolina in 2006 to work at Carolina and is inspired daily by the students.
-Go Heels!
+Sue Harbour serves as the Associate Director of Network Partnerships in UCS.
+Sue was born and raised in Southern California and moved to North Carolina in 2006 to work at UNC and is inspired daily by the students.
+She has sat on the Executive Board of NCACE and served as the President of NCCDA during the 2012-2013 year.
 She loves to cook and bake, but would never want to be paid to do either.
 She holds a M.S. in Counseling from Long Beach State and a B.A. in Sociology from Cal State, San Bernardino.

 Amy Blackburn serves as the Senior Assistant Director for Graduate Students and is the liaison to the Gillings School of Global Public Health.
 When she's not on campus, she enjoys time in her garden or sailing on one of her boats.
 She was born and raised in the Chicago area and moved to North Carolina in 2001 to work in academic advising at Meredith College.
 She has nearly 20 years of experience in college student services roles with undergraduate and graduate students.
 She holds a M.S.Ed. in College Student Personnel Administration from Indiana University and a A.B. in Elementary Education from Washington University in St. Louis.